Best Tech Companies in NYC

 From corporate companies to bustling startups, the tech scene in New York is flourishing as it continues to grow with the addition of companies, both large and small.
 The tech scene in NYC is also continuing to change at lightning speed.
 As we’ve seen from the companies above, the tech industry isn’t really an industry on its own anymore but a part of a variety of other industries.
 Over the next decade, it’s safe to say that we will continue to see tech evolve and forge more partnerships with industries across the city and beyond.

 What does this all mean for you?
 Well, if you live in New York City or are willing to move to NYC for a tech career, the evolution of NYC’s tech scene could mean big things for those willing to take advantage of it and jump into the action.
-These companies listed above, are just 10 of the thousands and potentially hundreds of thousands of companies that make up the workforce in the New York City area.
+These companies listed above are just 10 of the thousands and potentially hundreds of thousands of companies that make up the workforce in the New York City area.
+If your goal is to secure a job with one of them, consider attending one of the best coding bootcamps in New York City.
+These training programs are short and to the point, focusing on the skills that New York employers are demanding.

 As you continue on your own technological journey, it’s important to step outside of your comfort zone and try things that you may not have expected to try before.
 As we said before, the tech industry as we know it has since taken many forms.
 Many people go on to have highly successful technical careers in companies that aren’t traditionally tech-related upon first glance.
 Wherever your technical journey takes you, remember to stay up to date on the latest trends in the industry.
 You never know what new innovation may change the entire workforce as we know it.